Ryuk Ransomware: Origins, Operation Mode, Mitigation

 - Cybersecurity education.
 We believe that (continuous) cybersecurity education is the right way to prevent such occurrences.
 In this case, my advice would be to stay away from suspicious emails.
 If you do encounter one, refrain from opening attachments or clicking on links.
 Check and double-check an email’s authenticity, especially if the email instructs you to conduct any kind of money-related operations.

-Ryuk is about to become yet another radiant star in the ransomware constellation.
 The cases I’ve highlighted throughout the article prove that Ryuk’s creators have the tenacity, the drive, and, why not, the audacity to strike anywhere and everywhere.
 As to what happens after the post-encryption process, my only advice to you is how head on straight to the authorities.

 Do not pay the ransom and under no circumstance should you attempt to restore the data from backups before the ransomware is purged from your machines and network.
 Paying the ransom will only encourage the hackers to intensify their efforts, attacking even bigger targets.
 Ryuk borrowed and refined many infectious and encryption mechanisms from Hermes.
 However, they’re not on the same, as proven by the technical analysis.
-The only way to protect yourself against Ryuk and its ilk are to improve your cyber-protection and practice good online hygiene.
+The only way to protect yourself against Ryuk and its ilk is to improve your cyber-protection and practice good online hygiene.